Stanisław Knapowski: Life and education

 Stanisław Knapowski was the son of Zofia Krysiewicz and Roch Knapowski.
 His father, Roch Knapowski was a lawyer in Poznań but later taught at Poznań University.
 The family moved to the Kielce province in south-eastern Poland after the German invasion of 1939 but returned to Poznań after the war.

 Stanisław completed his high school education in 1949 excelling at math and continued on at Poznań University to study mathematics.
 Later in 1952 he continued his studies at University of Wrocław and earned his master's degree in 1954.

 Knapowski was appointment an assistant at Adam Mickiewicz University in Poznań under Władysław Orlicz and worked towards his doctorate.
 He studied under the direction of Pál Turán starting in Lublin in 1956.
 He published many of his papers with Turán and Turán wrote a short biography of his life and work in 1971 after his death.

 Knapowski began to work in this area and finished his doctorate in 1957 “Zastosowanie metod Turaná w analitycznej teorii liczb” ("Certain applications of Turan's methods in the analytical theory of numbers").

-Knapowski had the opportunity to work abroad.
-He spent a year in Cambridge and worked with Louis J. Mordell and listened to classes by J.W.S.
+Knapowski spent a year in Cambridge where he worked with Louis J. Mordell and listened to classes by J.W.S.
 Cassels and Albert Ingham.
-He then moved on to Belgium, France and The Netherlands.
+He visited Belgium, France and The Netherlands.

 Knapowski returned to Poznań to finish another thesis to complete a post-doctoral qualification needed to lecture at a German university.
 "On new "explicit formulas" in prime number theory" in 1960.

 In 1962 the Polish Mathematical Society awarded him their Mazurkiewicz Prize and he moved to Tulane University in New Orleans, United States.
 After a very short return to Poland, he left again and taught in Marburg in Germany, Gainesville, Florida and Miami, Florida.

-Death
+Personal life; and death

 Knapowski was a good classical pianist.
-He was also an avid driver, but he died in a traffic accident where he lost control of his car, leaving the Miami airport.
+He was an avid driver.
+He died in a traffic accident where he lost control of his car while leaving the Miami airport.